chung-leong/zigar/zigar-runtime/README.md

 // true
 ```

-Function that take structs or unions as arguments will accept object initializers:
+Function that take structs or unions as arguments accept object initializers:

 ```zig
 // print-struct.zig